Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-The remove the error and our and we got the result we expected.
+Error removed and we got the result we expected.

 ### ImportError